 Ride the Breathtaker at night for an eerie, speedy adventure illuminated only by your coaster car light and the moon.

-Reflect At The John Denver Sanctuary
+9. John Denver Sanctuary

 The John Denver Sanctuary is a memorial to the legendary country singer, composer, and guitar player.
 His love for Colorado and the wide-open country was ever-present in his music.
 This small park is a tribute to Denver’s love for the natural world.
 It is a nice spot to stop and reflect upon the beauty of the gifts Mother Nature allows us to enjoy.